alessio29/savagebot/README.md

 To summon bot to voice channel you are in - use command `!join` or `!jn`.
 Bot will join voice channel.

 ## Release bot from voice channel
-To release bot to voice channel - use command `!leave` or `!lv`.
+To release bot from voice channel - use command `!leave` or `!lv`.
 Bot will leave voice channel.

 ## Show name of track that playing right now
 To show which track bot playing at the moment use `nowplaying` command or it's short version `np`.